 Loss allowances for financial assets measured at amortised cost are deducted from the gross carrying amount of the assets.
 Impairment losses related to trade receivables are presented separately in the condensed interim statement of profit or loss and other comprehensive income.

 Impact of adoption:

-There is no significant impact on the Company's accounting policy as a result of the implementation of IFRS 9 except for the reclassification of held for trading investments to investments at FVTPL.
+There is no significant impact on the condensed interim financial statements as a result of the implementation of IFRS 9 except for the reclassification of held for trading investments to investments at FVTPL.